 With a gross domestic product of over \$900 billion, the Bay Area economy has ample opportunity to better serve historically marginalized communities as it recovers from the impacts of COVID-19.
-In an equitable economy, all residents would be secure in their finances and able to meet their basic needs, even under deeply uncertain and shifting conditions.
+In an equitable economy, all residents would be secure in their finances, even under deeply uncertain and shifting conditions.
+Plan Bay Area 2050's universal basic income strategy would help Bay Area residents with low or no incomes and people with disabilities - who are over-represented in the ranks of the economically disadvantaged and unemployed -to meet their basic needs.
+Job training programs and guaranteed high-speed internet access would prepare residents for the future economic landscape.
 The Bay Area's economy would return to its pre-pandemic vigor, but future economic gains would be shared more evenly across the region's population.
 Small local businesses would sustain vibrant neighborhoods where residents could reinvest their money in local goods and services.
-With equity in sight, government support would help people who have been historically excluded from wealth-generating opportunities like homeownership to achieve these goals.
+With equity in sight, government support would help people who have been historically excluded from wealth-generating opportunities - like homeownership - to achieve these goals.